-In order to have a really good result Bitting a variety of Horses you have to have a good range of Snaffles and Dressage legal Snaffles to choose from
+In order to have a really good result Bitting a variety of Horses and Ponies you have to have a good range of Snaffles and Dressage legal Snaffles to choose from.

 sensitivities